espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 detect a given error type.
 You can see the proportion of undetected errors for each checksum in the table above.

-We added an interesting figure, the **detection rate per bit**.
+We added an interesting figure, the **detection factor**.
 After all, we want our checksum to make the most of the space it takes.
 Each bit should contribute to improving the detection rate.
+Since we expect a law of diminishing returns for every additional bit, the detection rate of a given design should improve with the number of checksum bits by 1 - 2<sup>-k·b</sup>, with b the number of checksum bits, and k the detection factor, which we compute as -log2(1-detection) ÷ b.

 Each check digit is a base32 character, so they each cost 5 bits of information, except for the alphanumerical ones, which cheat by producing values that cannot be mapped to base32 characters without increasing the error rate.
 Those take log2(36) ≈ 5.17 bits.

+_(The detection factor is not a perfect model, as the [ISO/IEC 7064][] algorithms don't all have the same factor, despite being the same design with tweaked parameters.
+That said, MOD 1007-32 is between base32check2 and MOD 1271-36.)_

 You will notice two positive things: